 - When to apply: January 1 – March 15 (late applications will be accepted)

-- How to apply: Obtain application from Financial Aid Office located on the first floor of the Main Building beginning in January each year.
+- How to apply: Obtain application from Financial Aid Office located on the first floor of Raleigh J. Finkelstein Hall, formerly Main Building, beginning in January each year.

-- Applications are due by March 15 every year
+- Applications are due by March 15 every year, for first round consideration.

 - When to apply: January 1 – April 1 (apply early)